 Although the exact mechanism by which anxiety and depression are caused by vitamin D deficiency is unknown, there is a link between low vitamin D levels and greater incidences of anxiety and other mental illnesses.
 (6) In review research published in 2015, it was shown that individuals with anxiety or depressive symptoms occasionally also had lower levels of calcidiol, a substance produced by the body’s breakdown of vitamin D. (7)

 Like other nutrients, vitamin D can be challenging to obtain solely through diet.
-Given that relatively few plant foods contain vitamin D, it may be preferable to take a vitamin D supplement if you discover that you are lacking rather than depending on the food or drink to obtain your daily intake.
+Given that few plant foods contain vitamin D, taking a vitamin D supplement may be preferable if you discover that you need more rather than depending on the food or drink to obtain your daily intake.
 But aside from taking supplements, increasing vitamin D levels may be achieved by getting more sun, eating fatty seafood like salmon and mackerel, and increasing sunlight exposure.
 (8)

 You could experience exhaustion or depression due to a vitamin C deficiency.
-According to research, cognitive dysfunction and motor dysfunction might emerge from vitamin C deficiency.
+According to research, cognitive and motor dysfunction might emerge from vitamin C deficiency.
 (9).
-These studies also suggest that vitamin C supplementation may be helpful in the treatment of anxiety and major depressive disorder (MDD), among other mental health issues.
+These studies also suggest that vitamin C supplementation may help treat anxiety and major depressive disorder (MDD), among other mental health issues.

 Vitamin C is considered one of the healthiest for anxiety because, as an antioxidant, research indicates that it may help alleviate anxiety by preserving the homeostasis of your neurological system.
 (10) Additionally, long-term anxiety raises cortisol levels, a stress hormone associated with an increased risk of diabetes and many other illnesses.
 Your body can better regulate its cortisol levels with the aid of vitamin C. (11)